 It would appear to many fans of the Mouse that Walt’s beloved studios are just fresh out of ideas.
-Is that why all that’s coming out of the Disney movie mill are remakes of what was already perfection, with the exception of the upcoming “Frozen 2”?
+Is that why all that’s coming out of the Disney movie mill are remakes of what was already perfect, except the upcoming “Frozen 2”?

 Pixar doesn’t seem to be having the same bout of writer’s block.
-We can’t seem to contain all the creativity and new ideas coming from Andrew Stanton, Brad Bird, Pete Docter, Lee Unkrich and the rest of the gang at Pixar Animation Studios.
-We’re looking forward to “Onward” and “Soul,” largely because they are new, not remakes.
+We can’t contain all the creativity and new ideas from Andnton, Brad Bird, Pete Docter, Lee Unkrich, and the other Pixar Animation Studios gang.
+We’re looking forward to “Onward” and “Soul,” primarily because they are new, not remakes.